Avalanche Canada in desperate need of funding - BC Local News

 “We are at the tipping point.
 We can only stretch it so much,” says Gilles Valade, executive director of Avalanche Canada.

 Avalanche Canada is a non-profit and non-government organization that aims to eliminate avalanche fatalities and injuries in Canada.
-The organization is Canada’s national public avalanche safety organization and is based in Revelstoke, B.C.
+The organization is Canada’s national public avalanche safety agency and is based in Revelstoke, B.C.

-It develops and delivers public avalanche forecasts and avalanche warnings for 12 mountainous regions in western Canada for outdoor activities, such as backcountry skiing, snow mobiling, mountaineering, and snow shoeing.
+It develops and delivers public avalanche forecasts and avalanche warnings for 12 mountainous regions in western Canada that are essential for winter backcountry activities, such as backcountry skiing, snowmobiling, mountaineering, and snow shoeing.
 The organization was formed in 2004 in response to 29 people killed during the winter of 2002/2003, including seven high school students.

 Avalanche Canada is funded by the B.C. and Alberta government, grants, retail sales, and private sponsorship.
 While funding for the organization has increased since 2004, Valade says it isn’t enough to meet public demand.